What Does the Bible Say About Astronomy?

 10. Psalm 104:19 – “He made the moon to mark the seasons, and the sun knows when to go down.”
 This verse speaks to the order and rhythm established by celestial bodies.

-See also What Does the Bible Say About Crystals?
+See also What Does the Bible Say About Women in Leadership?

 These verses collectively paint a picture of a universe intricately designed and maintained by God.
 The stars, planets, and galaxies are more than just physical entities; they are signposts pointing us towards the Creator.
 Through astronomy, we are invited to marvel at God’s handiwork, to ponder our place in His creation, and to worship Him with a sense of wonder and awe.